Mujung/ModelMariner/docs/TRACE.md

 line is collected as a `ValidationError` (with line number, field, and reason) and skipped, while valid lines still load.
 Pass `--strict` to make any invalid line abort the run.
 Normalization performs exactly one transform beyond
+validation: `quality` is clamped into `[0, 1]`.
+Traces are then sorted deterministically by `(model, task, timestamp, line)` so output never depends on input order.

+Only **successful** calls contribute to cost, latency, and quality distributions; a failed call's metrics are not representative of the service a model delivers.
+Failures still count toward the success rate and reliability bound.

+---

+## 2. Report output: `report.json`